-- People who use street drugs whether they are injected or not
+- People who use drugs (injection or non-injection).

 Symptoms of hepatitis A include fatigue, low appetite, stomach pain, nausea, clay-colored stools and jaundice.
 People with hepatitis A can experience mild illness lasting a few weeks to severe illness lasting several months.

 People who believe that they are at high risk for hepatitis A infection should contact their healthcare provider or local health department for information about vaccination.
 People who know that they have been exposed to someone with hepatitis A should contact their healthcare provider or local health department to discuss post-exposure vaccination options.
 Individuals who experience symptoms of hepatitis A should contact their healthcare provider.
-Click here to find a local health department in Ohio.
+Find a local health department in Ohio.

 Outbreak Case Statistics

-(Information will updated each Monday by 2:00 PM)
+(Information will be updated each Monday by 2 p.m.)

 Ohio Hepatitis A Outbreak Case Definition:

-An acute illness with a discrete onset since January 1, 2018 of any sign or symptom consistent with acute viral hepatitis (e.g., fever, headache, malaise, anorexia, nausea, vomiting, diarrhea and abdominal pain), and either
+An acute illness with a discrete onset since Jan.
+1, 2018, of any sign or symptom consistent with acute viral hepatitis (e.g., fever, headache, malaise, anorexia, nausea, vomiting, diarrhea and abdominal pain),

 - Immunoglobulin M (IgM) antibody to hepatitis A virus (anti-HAV) positive, OR

-- Nucleic acid amplification test (NAAT) for hepatitis A virus RNA positive (including PCR or genotype testing)
+- Nucleic acid amplification test (NAAT; such as PCR or genotyping) for hepatitis A virus RNA positive

-- A case that meets the clinical and laboratory criteria, OR
+- A case that meets the clinical criteria and is IgM anti-HAV positive, OR

-- A case that meets the clinical criteria and occurs in a person who has an epidemiologic link with a person who has laboratory-confirmed hepatitis A (i.e., household contact, drug partner or sexual contact with an infected person during the 15–50 days before the onset of symptoms)
+- A case that meets the clinical criteria and occurs in a person who has an epidemiologic link (household contact, drug partner, or sexual contact) with a laboratory-confirmed hepatitis A case 15–50 days prior to onset of symptoms

 A case will be excluded if any of the following conditions apply:

-- In the absence of known risk factors (illicit drug use, men who have sex with men, homelessness, incarceration or domestic travel to an area with a known outbreak), any illness that occurs in a patient who reports travel to a country or U.S. territory with endemic hepatitis A during the 15-50 days before symptom onset, OR
+- In the absence of known risk factors (injection or non-injection drug use, men who have sex with men, homelessness, or incarceration), any case that occurs in a patient who reports travel to a country or U.S. territory with endemic hepatitis A during the 15-50 days before symptom onset, OR

-- Specimen collected within four weeks of symptom onset is negative for HAV RNA, OR
+- Any case with a specimen collected within four weeks of symptom onset that is negative for HAV RNA

 For more information, please call the Ohio Department of Health Bureau of Infectious Diseases at (614) 995-5599.